dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Firefox's profiler is under `Performance`, not `Timeline`.
 It shows frame rate, minimum/maximum/average frame rate, a flame chart, and a waterfall view.

 Microsoft Edge's profiler is also under `Performance`.
 It includes a timeline overview, frame-rate graph, CPU utilization frames, event types, waterfall graph, and activity summary.

-> [!figure]
-> Figure 2.26 placeholder: Microsoft Edge performance profiler screenshot from the source PDF.
->
-> An annotated overview of Microsoft Edge's performance profiler.

 Chrome, Firefox, Edge, and Safari all support `console.timeStamp()` for marking timeline activity.